SchlenkR/applied_fsharp_challenge/artikel/03 - Composing stateless functions.md

 Note that in the block diagram, we assume all input parameters of a block as curried.
 The parameter order is from bottom to top.
 </hint>

-The `drive` parameter controls how much distortion we want: 1 means no distortion, the bigger the value gets means: a lot of distortion.
-We achieve this by a feeding the input into our amplifier.
+The `drive` parameter controls how much distortion we want: 1 means no distortion, and the bigger the value gets means a lot of distortion.
+We achieve this by feeding the input into our amplifier.
 The output of the amp is then fed into a limiter.
-Let's call this technique of somposition **serial composition**.
+Let's call this technique of composition **serial composition**.

 <excurs data-name="Composition Alternatives">

-We use explicit identifier (`amplified`, `result`) and evaluate our amp and limit functions.
-This can be a useful technique e.g. when we want to re-use the `amplified` value in a more complex scenario (which we will see shortly).
-For serial composition, there are alternatives that we can use to make our code more "compact":
+We use an explicit identifier (`amplified`, `result`) and evaluate our amp and limit functions.
+This can be a useful technique, e.g., when we want to reuse the `amplified` value in a more complex scenario (which we will see shortly).
+For serial composition, we can use alternatives to make our code more "compact":

 ```fsharp
 let distort1 drive input = limit 1.0 (amp drive input)